 - Inhale and bring the barbell down slowly to your chest, again about an inch away.
 It should take you twice as long to bring the barbell down as it does to push it up.

 - Explode back up to your starting position using your pectoral muscles.
 Do 12 repetitions and then add more weight for your next set.

 If you’re using dumbbells, it’s important that you don’t drop the dumbbells down to your side when you’re done using them.
 This is dangerous to your rotator cuff and to people around you.

 If you don’t have a spotter to take the weights away, rest the dumbbells on your chest and do a crunch to lift yourself up to a seated position.
 Then lower the dumbbells to your thighs and then down to the floor.

 If you’re new at this exercise, please use a spotter.
 If no spotter is available, then be cautious with the amount of weight you use.

-This workout was created by Kat Miller, C.P.T.
-She has been featured in the Daily Post and is a freelance fitness writer and owner of Fitness with Kat.
+This workout was created by Kat Miller, CPT.
+She’s been featured in the Daily Post, is a freelance fitness writer, and owns Fitness with Kat.
 She currently trains at Manhattan’s elite Upper East Side Brownings Fitness Studio, is a personal trainer at New York Health and Racquet Club in midtown Manhattan, and teaches boot camp.